A coming cybersecurity schism?

 How to dig deeper

-If anyone is genuinely curious about why we're in a cybersecurity crisis, why the highly dysfunctional status quo exists, about how post 9-11 politics, KYC, the power of the banking system, data brokering and surveillance capitalism I recommend you read on Security Engineering and Security Economics.
+If anyone is genuinely curious about why we're in a cybersecurity crisis, why the highly dysfunctional status quo exists, about how post 9-11 politics, KYC, the power of the banking system, data brokering and surveillance capitalism I recommend you read up on Security Engineering and Security Economics.
 Ross Anderson's books and the video series he did with Sam Ainsworth are a good first port of call.

 Since Ross passed away much too soon this year, I've been hammering on at other technically minded people to re-read his works.